Careers in Public Service 2019

 The 40 students were eager to meet that challenge.

 They will be in a stronger position to do so, if they choose, because of the second thread: the strong and lifelong bond among Mount Holyoke graduates.
-That was clear to the students, for whom having the opportunity to connect with Washington-based alumnae was an empowering start to a future of networking and shared accomplishments.
+That was clear to the students, for whom having the opportunity to connect with Washington-based alums was an empowering start to a future of networking and shared accomplishments.

 Nada Al-Thawr ’19, a computer science and international relations double major from Yemen, said one of the big draws of the Careers in Public Service program was the chance to network.

-“I really wanted to meet alumnae who are here working in their fields,” said Al-Thawr, noting that she has accepted a job in software engineering at Macedon Technologies in Reston, Virginia, after she graduates.
+“I really wanted to meet alums who are here working in their fields,” said Al-Thawr, noting that she has accepted a job in software engineering at Macedon Technologies in Reston, Virginia, after she graduates.
 “It’s been incredible.
 I’m so inspired.
 I’ve laughed and cried.”

 Courtney Brunson ’16, an investigator in the office of Senator Elizabeth Warren who will attend Harvard Law School in the fall, found significance in the women with this shared heritage.